SalOne22/rimage/README.md

 ## To-Do

-- Support for AVIF and WebP
+- Support for AVIF, JPEG XL and WebP
-- Image resize
 - And allot of bugfixes and optimizations

 ## Development